-Images should be optimized for the viewing context.
-If the photo’s dimensions are too large, it’ll take longer to download.
-If the photo is too small, the browser will expand it, which ends up looking like fresh garbàge.
-So find out the exact size you need and resize the image (or crop it) to those dimensions.
-For printing, refer to our handy dandy pixels-to-inches conversion chart.
+Images need to be optimized for wherever you plan to use them, whether you’re sharing them on Instagram or posting them on your blog.
+If the photo’s dimensions are too large, it’ll take too long to download.
+If the photo is too small, the browser will expand it, which could make it look botched.
+Find out the exact size you need, then resize or crop the image to those dimensions.
+For printing, refer to our handy pixels-to-inches conversion chart.

 2. Crop for composition

 An oft-quoted quip by legendary photojournalist Robert Capa goes, “If your photographs aren’t good enough, you’re not close enough.”
 Our crop tool helps you correct that problem by cutting out the excess and homing in on what’s most important.
 Use crop to adjust the composition of your photo and even change the shape.
 If you want to preserve your photo’s dimensions, select Scale photo and plug in the right dimensions.